I'm 70 years old and have been writing for 56 of those years. All along

-Norman Mailer, Henry Miller, LeRoi Jones, Susan Sontag, and
+Norman Mailer, Henry Miller, LeRoi Jones, Susan Sontag, and Edward

-in anything that isn't called chocolate pudding.
-In the meantime, I'll
+that isn't called chocolate pudding.

-Thirty-some years ago I wrote seven full-length plays and, even
+Thirty-some years ago I wrote seven full-length plays and, even after all

-properly folded, might still make an excellent doorstop.
+folded, might still make an excellent doorstop.

-In 1980 however, Magic Theatre, Eureka Theatre, and another
+In 1980 however, Magic Theatre, Eureka Theatre, and another local

-recall, thought much more of my work.
-The Assistant Artistic
+thought much more of my work.

-you’ve sent us on his desk, AND he has instructed us that
+everything you’ve sent us on his desk, AND he has instructed us that

 anything else you submit should be brought directly to him.”
 She

 continued, “The last time Mr. Lion had more than one play on his desk

 from one playwright, it was Sam Shepard!”

-Meanwhile, the Artistic Director at Eureka, called me and invited
+Meanwhile, the Artistic Director at Eureka, called me and invited me

-more about my plays than I did.
+realized that these people knew more about my plays than I did.